 - A7.1.
-Events must specify which of the following ratio rules will be used to determine if points are played with a ratio of three (3) females and two (2) males, or with a ratio of three (3) males and two (2) females. - A7.1.1.
-Ratio Rule A will be used for The World Beach Games 2019. - A7.1.2.
-For all other WFDF Events in 2017 and 2018 it will be assumed that Ratio Rule B will be used.
+Events must specify which of the following ratio rules will be used to determine if points are played with a ratio of three (3) females and two (2) males, or with a ratio of two (2) females and three (3) males. - A7.1.1.
+Ratio Rule A will be used for The World Beach Games, for all WFDF World Beach Ultimate Championship Events for National Teams (as listed in D1.3), and for all WFDF World Beach Ultimate Club Championship Events (as listed in D1), Continental Beach Ultimate Championships (eg. Asia-Oceanic Beach Ultimate Championships, European Beach Ultimate Championships) from 2019 onwards. - A7.1.2.
+For all other WFDF Events it will be assumed that Ratio Rule B will be used.
 However if Ratio Rule A is to be used, then a public announcement will be made a minimum of sixteen (16) months prior to the event. - A7.2.
 Ratio Rule A ("prescribed ratio" rule): - A7.2.1.
 At the start of the game, after the first disc flip, an additional disc flip happens with the winner selecting the gender ratio for the first point.
 For the second and third points the ratio must be the reverse of the first point.
 For the fourth and fifth points the ratio must be same as the first point.
 This pattern of alternating the ratio every two points repeats until the end of the game (half time has no impact on the pattern).